ScrewTSW/rh-che/functional-tests/README.md

 #### quay.io/openshiftio/rhchestage-rh-che-functional-tests-dep:latest

 *Purpose and description*: Running periodic tests.
-Statuses of these jobs are showed on main README.
+Statuses of these jobs are shown in main README.

 *What does the image contain*: Image contains only functional tests and dependencies of functional tests.

-*When is image build*: When PR is merged and build of master credentials is finished.
+*When is image built*: When PR is merged and build of master credentials is finished.

 #### quay.io/openshiftio/rhchestage-rh-che-automation-dep:latest

 *Purpose and description*: Running PR checks.
-Not used now.
+Will be used in future for building rhche with pre-downloaded dependencies.

-*What does the image contain*: Image contains only pre-build dependencies.
+*What does the image contain*: Image contains only pre-built dependencies.
 Source code have to be mounted to `/root/che/`.

-*When is image build*: When PR is merged and build of master credentials is finished.

-#### quay.io/openshiftio/rhchestage-rh-che-automation-dep:{shorthash}

-*Purpose and description*: Has same content as image with ```latest``` tag. {shorthash} make it easier to see when it was build.
-Not used now.

-*What does the image contain*: Image contains only pre-build dependencies.
-Source code have to be mounted to `/root/che/`.

-*When is image build*: When PR is merged and build of master credentials is finished.
+*When is image built*: When PR is merged and build of master credentials is finished.

+{shorthash} is being used to mark older images to tie the build to a specific PR.

 ### Full list of variables